dpastormorato/my-website/README.md

 Updated with something else.

 ## Purpose
-This file is just a readme file.
+The purpose of this file is to provide examples on how to use Git and GitHub together.